Questions about online learning

 How often do I need to get online?

 It is recommended that you check announcements in your course daily and your Campbell issued email daily.
-The Blackboard Mobile Learn app for mobile devices also offers notifications for announcements and grade postings which can help you stay on top of your course load.
+The Blackboard Mobile Learn app for mobile devices also offers notifications for announcements and grade postings which can help you stay on top of your course load; however, it is not recommended to use the App to complete assignments or assessments.
 There are no required times to log in; therefor, students are able to schedule the time that is best for them to complete coursework.
 On average students should expect to spend between 10 and 15 hours per week per class including reading and online assignments.

 Will I get the same information as a traditional course in my online course?